Auto clicker: Hardware

 Whilst an auto clicker is software that is emulating mouse clicks, there is hardware that can do this for itself.
-Some computer mice marketed as "gaming mice" sometimes have an autoclicker built-in which will click on a user determined rate.
-Similarly, some computer joysticks come with an auto-fire function which can usually be adjusted by a further control which sets the rate of fire and also will improve your clicking speed.
+Some computer mice marketed as "gaming mice" sometimes have an autoclicker built-in which will click at a user determined rate.
+Similarly, some computer joysticks have an auto-fire function which can usually be adjusted to a specific rate of fire.